-Similarly, in the European Union, Article 85 of the Treaty of Rome contains a general prohibition of agreements that restrict sources of supply, unless certain economic benefits can be shown to result from this restriction.
-As regards franchising, the European Commission Regulation exempting certain categories of franchise agreements from the application of Article 85(1), permits a franchisee to be required "to sell, or use in the course of the provision of services, exclusively goods matching minimum objective quality specifications laid down by the franchisor", or "to sell, or use in the course of the provision of services, goods
+Similarly, in the European Union, Article 85 of the Treaty of Rome5 contains a general prohibition of agreements that restrict sources of supply,6 unless certain economic benefits can be shown to result from this restriction.7 As regards franchising, the European Commission Regulation exempting certain categories of franchise agreements from the application of Article 85(1), permits a franchisee to be required "to sell, or use in the course of the provision of services, exclusively goods matching minimum

-See also Chapter 4, cit.
+4 See also Chapter 4, cit.

-Treaty Establishing the European Economic Community, signed in Rome, 25 March 1957.
+5 Treaty Establishing the European Economic Community, signed in Rome, 25 March 1957.

-Article 85(1)(c).
+6 Article 85(1)(c).